 - Peel the shrimp, devein if necessary and chop very finely.

-- Stir the shrimp into the curry paste mixture.
+- Stir the shrimp into the seasoned egg mixture.

 - Heat a few tablespoons of olive oil or coconut oil in a large skillet over medium-high heat.
 Use a tablespoon to drop mounds of the shrimp mixture (which should be somewhat liquid) into the oil and fry, turning once, until the fritters are lightly browned and the shrimp is cooked through.
 If you cut into a fritter, any visible shrimp should be pink.